MetalbolicX/rescript-elym/docs/api-index.md

 - `Single(option<Dom.element>)`: Represents a single DOM element (or `None` if not found).
 - `Many(array<Dom.element>)`: Represents multiple DOM elements.

-This design allows Elym to provide a consistent, type-safe API for both single and multiple element operations, enabling method chaining and reducing boilerplate when working with the DOM.
+This design allows ResForge to provide a consistent, type-safe API for both single and multiple element operations, enabling method chaining and reducing boilerplate when working with the DOM.

 ## Selection Functions